JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 }
 ```

-The first option will tell agenix to decrypt the secret file when building the system config, and it will put the decrypted file at a path only readable by root (or in this case the caddy user since I set those options).
+The first option will tell agenix to decrypt the secret file `caddy-cloudflare.age` when building the system config, and it will put the decrypted file at a path only readable by root (or in this case the caddy user since I set those options).

 Then you need to use the file, most services in NixOS will have some option to read secrets set at a path, so in this case `systemd.services.caddy.serviceConfig.EnvironmentFile` will have systemd read the path specified on startup.

-#### The secret repo
+### The Secret Repo

-In my nix config I keep my secrets in a separate private repo, It's not strictly necessary since the age encrypted files will exist in the nix store anyway but gives me a little piece of mind just in case I mess up somehow.
+In my nix config I keep my secrets in a separate private repo, It's not necessary since the age encrypted files will exist in the nix store anyway but gives me a little piece of mind just in case I mess up somehow.

 That repo looks like this